dvera/riskreport/biomarker/crp.md

 title: "C-Reactive Protein (CRP)"
 parent: "Advanced Biomarkers"
 grand_parent: "Risk by Biomarker"
+nav_order: Protein produced by the liver in response to inflammation.
+High CRP signals acute or chronic inflammation and is a risk marker for heart disease.
 ---

 ## C-Reactive Protein (CRP)

-Protein produced by the liver in response to inflammation.
-High CRP signals acute or chronic inflammation and is a risk marker for heart disease.

 <div style="display: flex; flex-direction: column; gap: 10px;">